Minnesota woman indicted in husband's fatal shooting

 Riess led authorities on a cross-country manhunt before she was captured in Texas on April 19, 2018, at a South Padre Island waterfront restaurant by two federal deputy marshals.
 An employee recognized her from surveillance video broadcast on television.
 Riesse was extradited to Florida, where she faces a first-degree murder charge.

 Prosecutors allege Lois Riess forged checks to steal $11,000 from her husband's account and then traveled south to Florida where she met Hutchinson, who was in Fort Myers visiting a friend.
-In March, Dodge County Sheriff Scott Rose said testing by the Minnesota Bureau of Criminal Apprehension indicated that shell casing found at David Riess' homicide matched a handgun recovered from Lois Riess' hotel room after her arrest in Texas.
+In March, Dodge County Sheriff Scott Rose said testing by the Minnesota Bureau of Criminal Apprehension indicated that shell casings found at David Riess' homicide matched a handgun recovered from Lois Riess' hotel room after her arrest in Texas.

 According to records released by the state attorney's office for Lee County, Florida, both Hutchinson and David Riess were killed by small-caliber weapons in bathrooms, both had towels draped over their bodies and a rolled-up towel was wedged between the floor and bathroom door in both cases.